Praqma/helmsman/docs/how_to/settings/use-hiera-eyaml-as-secrets-encryption.md

 Helmsman uses helm-secrets as a default solution for secrets' encryption.
 And while it is a good off-the-shelve solution it may quickly start causing problems when few developers starts working on the secrets files simultaneously.
-SOPS-based secrets can be easily merged or rebased in case of conflicts etc.
+SOPS-based secrets can not be easily merged or rebased in case of conflicts etc.
 That is why another solution for secrets organised in YAMLs were proposed in form of [hiera-eyaml](https://github.com/voxpupuli/hiera-eyaml).

 ## Example